 Waipahu is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 43,485 people and 23 constituent neighborhoods, Waipahu is the fifth largest community in Hawaii.

 Housing costs in Waipahu are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Waipahu is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Waipahu is an extremely ethnically-diverse town.
 The people who call Waipahu home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waipahu residents report their race to be Asian, followed by Native Hawaiian.
-Important ancestries of people in Waipahu include German, Irish, Turkish, and Norwegian.
+Important ancestries of people in Waipahu include Portuguese, German, English, Irish, and French.

 The most common language spoken in Waipahu is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.